SeaQL/seaql.github.io/Blog/blog/2025-10-08-seaography.md

      -> inventory -> store -> address -> city
 ```

-A data loader is used for resolving the relations, such that it does not suffers from N+1 problem.
+A data loader is used for resolving the relations, such that it does not suffers from the N+1 problem.

 #### Mutations: create, update, delete